guilhermesad/rspotify/README.md

 RSpotify focuses on objects behaviour so you can forget the API and worry about your tracks, artists and so on.

-It is possible to write things like `playlist.tracks.sort_by(&:popularity).last.album` without having to think what API calls you must do.
+It is possible to write things like `playlist.tracks.sort_by(&:popularity).last.album` without having to think what API calls must be done.
 RSpotify fills the gaps for you.

 Full documentation can be found [here](http://rdoc.info/github/guilhermesad/rspotify/master/frames).
 (Will be complete in the next few days)